 Our three curriculum programs support your home-centered education by providing teaching tools for you, the parent, and quality educational materials for your student.
 Our guides, books, timeline cards, and multimedia resources have been thoughtfully crafted and selected.
 The math, science, literature, Latin, history, geography and fine arts studied in our Foundations Program represent a broad and interesting body of information.
 Our Essentials Program students work toward mastering English language skills and improving their writing technique.
 As students move into our Challenge Program and work toward becoming independent learners, they read, discuss, debate, analyze and write about award-winning literature—always within the framework of history and a biblical worldview.

-For more information, please contact Cassie Oakes firstname.lastname@example.org or Candace Dunston at email@example.com.
-These are the current directors for Classical Conversations of West Lafayette.
-You can also find more information at our website at www.classicalconversations.com
+For more information, please contact your local support representative, Candace Dunston, at firstname.lastname@example.org.
+You can also find more information at our website, www.classicalconversations.com.

 Civil Air Patrol